-There are differing opinions on how to measure goal accuracy, but research suggests that accuracy less than 80% can be ineffective in helping patients reach goals.
-While performance above 90% show mastery, which is most often not our role.
-That said, it depends on your patients, and I certainly use percentages outside of that range in my goals.
+There are differing opinions on how to measure goal accuracy.
+Research suggests that accuracy less than 80% can be ineffective in helping patients reach goals.
+BUT, performance above 90% show mastery, which is most often not our role.
+That said, it depends on your patients, and there are certainly times I use percentages outside of the 80-90% accuracy range.

 I typically only use 100% accuracy for safety goal, such as swallowing safety or medication management.

 Include Amount of cueing.

 Cueing can be measured in percentages, time units, and/or frequency (e.g. rare, occasional, frequent, etc.).
 It’s up to you to decide how to calculate your cueing level.
 For example, you may choose to calculate cues per question or cues per set of questions.
 Just remember to be consistent with how you calculate cues from session to session!

 1-25% of the time (e.g. Patient required cueing for 1 to 4 questions in a set of 10 questions) translates to minimal cues

 26-50% is moderate